Se aplica a: Configuration Manager (rama actual)

 - Uses Internet Protocol Security (IPsec) and Internet Key Exchange (IKE)

-What about installation requirements like Active Directory domains?
 Do I still need to join my site servers to an Active Directory domain?

 Yes.
 When you move to Azure, the supported configurations remain the same, including Active Directory requirements for installing Configuration Manager.